seanbreckenridge/calcurse-load/README.md

 You can either:

-* setup a job to run in the background, to update the local index of Google calendar (`gcal_index`)
+* setup a job to run in the background, to update the local index of Google Calendar (`gcal_index`)
 * run calcurse as normal.
 The `pre-load` hook will check if the local index has been updated in the last 6 hours.
-If it hasn't it re-reads from Google drive.
+If it hasn't it requests out to Google Calendar.

-`gcal_index` saves an index of Google calendar events locally as an `ics` file, which is then imported into calcurse, with duplicate events removed.
+`gcal_index` saves an index of Google Calendar events locally as an `ics` file, which is then imported into calcurse, with duplicate events removed.

 ## Structure